HomoCodens/catherd/README.md

 * Small overview in editors?
 * use context menu items in main menu
 * menu separators?
+* use custom file extension to avoid confusion?
+Sounds a bit eevil though.
+* MoneyField exceptions on null value

+## Custom controls

+If you are working with SceneBuilder, add the controls in the customcontrols package to it before beginning.

  Thanks to [code.makery.ch](https://code.makery.ch/library/javafx-tutorial/) for getting me up top speed on JavaFX.